-- The student's behaviour is a persistent cause of significant disruption to the learning of others or to the teaching process - The student' continued presence in the school constitutes a real and significant threat to safety - The student is responsible for serious damage to school property
+- The student's behaviour is a persistent cause of significant disruption to the learning of others and/or to the teaching process.
+The school will carry out an on-going review of each student's behaviour.
+Where there is evidence of persistent disruption to teaching/learning or evidence of a lack of engagement in learning then the case may be referred to the Board of Management with a possible recommendation of expulsion. - The students continued presence in the school constitutes a real and significant threat to safety - The student is responsible for serious damage to school property